-Since the outbreak of the respiratory illness COVID-19 – now better known as coronavirus – many people around the world have been forced into quarantine while medical checks are carried out to verify their health status and prevent spread.
+Since the outbreak of Covid-19, many people around the world have been forced into quarantine while medical checks are carried out to verify their health status and prevent the spread of the virus.

-With many of those still (as we go to press) quarantined on cruise ships, there is a little irony in the fact that the origins of the word ‘quarantine’ came from 14th century when ships suspected of carrying disease (the Black Death, which killed millions in Europe) were kept in isolation.
+With many of those having been quarantined on cruise ships in the early stages of the pandemic, there is a little irony in the fact that the origins of the word ‘quarantine’ came from the 14th century when ships suspected of carrying the Black Death were kept in isolation.

-The Italians were the first to impose the isolation period of quarantina giorni, or forty days, at the port of Venice (which, again ironically, is where some deaths due to coronavirus were identified).
+The Italians were the first to impose the isolation period of quarantina giorni, or forty days, at the port of Venice.

-As with ‘une demi-dizaine’ (half a dozen), ‘une dizaine’ (a dozen, or ‘ten or so’), ‘une vingtaine’, (about twenty), ‘une trentaine’, (about thirty), and so on for multiple of ten you wish, une quarantaine means ‘about forty’ – a rough estimation.
+As with ‘une demi-dizaine’ (half a dozen), ‘une dizaine’ (a dozen, or ‘ten or so’), ‘une vingtaine’, (about twenty), ‘une trentaine’, (about thirty), and so on for multiples of ten, une quarantaine means ‘around forty’ – a rough estimation.